NuHepMC/Spec/docs/Introduction.md

  1: ISI vertex
  2: Hard scatter vertex
  3: FSI vertex
- 4-9: Reserved for future HepMCNuEvtTools use
+ 4-9: Reserved for future NuHepMC use
  10+: Available for use

 Specify/Reserve some particle status codes, others available for use